 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three common perspectives in multicultural counseling.
+-Name three perspectives in multicultural counseling.

--Explain three stages of counselor development.
+-Name the three stages of counselor development.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 CEU Continuing Education for

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs